 Denmark is referred to as a safe and secure place to live and raise a family.
 The crime rate in Denmark is among the lowest in the world, and the 2014 Global Peace Index survey ranks Denmark as the second most peaceful country in the world.

 The Danes are renowned for their commitment to green issues.
-Copenhagen is recognized as one of the most environmentally friendly cities in the world and Denmark is ranked 10th in the list of the greenest countries to live in the world.
+Copenhagen is recognized as one of the most environmentally friendly cities in the world and Denmark is ranked in the top of the list of the greenest countries to live in the world.